A Constructive Characterization of Optimal Bundling: Introduction

-This paper develops a general and constructive solution to the one-dimensional type, non-additive value problem without focusing on specific structures on bundles.
-My approach begins with a key insight: rather than directly tackling the constrained optimization problem, I analyze the relaxed, constraint-free problem of maximizing expected virtual surplus.
-I provide a sufficient condition—\textbf{monotonic differences of virtual value functions} (Assumption \ref{a0})—under which the solution to this relaxed problem is guaranteed to be implementable and thus solves the original constrained problem.
-This condition, which jointly restricts consumer valuations and the type distribution, effectively reduces the complex mechanism design problem to the much simpler task of finding the \textbf{upper envelope} of virtual value functions.
+This paper develops a constructive solution to the one-dimensional type, non-additive value problem without focusing on specific structures on bundles.
+My approach begins with a key and well-understood insight: rather than directly tackling the constrained optimization problem, I analyze the relaxed, constraint-free problem of maximizing expected virtual surplus.
+I provide a sufficient condition (Assumption \ref{a0})---single-crossing differences of virtual value functions together with monotonic differences of valuations---under which the solution to this relaxed problem is guaranteed to be implementable and thus solves the original constrained problem.
+This condition, which jointly restricts consumer valuations and the type distribution, effectively reduces the complex mechanism design problem to the much simpler task of finding the \emph{upper envelope} of virtual value functions.

 The connection between relaxed and constrained problems builds on classical insights from mechanism design (\cite{myerson1981optimal}), but the non-additive setting introduces new challenges.
-Unlike standard single-good problems where monotonicity of virtual values suffices, or multi-good problems with additive values where bundling can be analyzed component-wise, the interaction between goods requires careful analysis of how virtual value differences evolve across types.
-My monotonic differences condition provides exactly the structure needed to ensure that the pointwise maximization approach yields an implementable mechanism.
+Unlike standard single-good problems where monotonicity of virtual values suffices, or multi-good problems with additive values where bundling can be analyzed component-wise, the interaction between goods requires careful analysis of how virtual value and valuation differences evolve across types.
+Assumption \ref{a0} provides exactly the structure needed to ensure that the pointwise maximization approach yields an implementable mechanism.